Articles

 Farmer in chicken coop smiling with freshly collected eggs

 It starts the same way for every egg producer.
-A cafe owner texts you.
-You reply with what you've got.
-They order ten dozen.
+A cafe owner sends a text.
+A reply with what's available.
+Ten dozen ordered.
 Easy.

-Then you pick up another account.
+Then another account signs up.
 Then three more.
-And now you're standing in the henhouse at 5am, scrolling through WhatsApp trying to work out how many trays to pack before the delivery round - while also trying to remember whether that message from the deli was the original order or the correction they sent at 10pm.
+And now the morning starts in the henhouse at 5am, scrolling through WhatsApp trying to work out how many trays to pack before the delivery round - while also trying to remember whether that message from the deli was the original order or the correction sent at 10pm.

-You know this is broken.
-You've just been too busy collecting eggs to fix it.
+Everyone running an egg round on WhatsApp already knows it's broken.
+They've just been too busy collecting eggs to fix it.

 What goes wrong with WhatsApp orders